geofflamrock/stack/README.md

 Once you've done some work on the first branch within the stack, at some point you'll likely want a second branch.
 To do this:

 - Run `stack branch new`.
+- Select the stack to create the branch in.
 - Give the branch a name.

 The new branch will be created from the branch at the bottom of the stack and you can then switch to the branch if you would like to in order to make more changes.